 - Oran Berry → Oren Berry (which damages you instead of healing).

-- Reviver Seed → Reviser Seed (which revives you… only to immediately faint again).
+- Reviver Seed → Reviser Seed (which instantly KOs you after reviving).

 These deceptive items force players to stay alert, especially in high-stakes dungeons.
 Accidentally using the wrong item can mean the difference between survival and losing all progress—making item management more engaging.

 Explorers of Sky introduced new starter and partner Pokémon, including Phanpy, Vulpix, Riolu, and Shinx, giving players more freedom to pick a team that suits their personality.
-This expanded roster adds replayability, as different Pokémon offer unique strengths and strategies.
+Each Pokémon brings unique stats, move pools, and abilities that dramatically change how you approach dungeons.
+Whether you want the brute strength of a Riolu or the elemental versatility of a Vulpix, the wider roster adds fresh replayability for veterans and newcomers alike.

 Graphics and Sound

-Dungeons, forests, and caves all have distinct visual identities, preventing the procedural generation from feeling too stale.
+Procedurally generated dungeons often risk looking repetitive, but Explorers of Sky’s environments manage to stay visually distinct.
+Each area—whether it’s a sun-dappled forest, a shadowy cave, or a fiery volcanic cavern—features unique tilesets, color palettes, and environmental details that keep exploration fresh.
 Sure, the graphics can look a bit dated compared to modern handheld and mobile titles, but there’s a timeless, storybook quality to Sky’s presentation that still resonates with fans.

 Reception Over Time

 I found this shocking, as while the gameplay can be slow and challenging at times, the game’s positives well outweigh its flaws.
-While Western critics were lukewarm, Explorers of Sky found greater success in Japan.
-Renowned gaming publication Famitsu awarded the game a 35/40 score, earning it a spot in the Platinum Hall of Fame.
+While Western outlets were lukewarm, Japan saw Sky in a different light.
+Renowned magazine Famitsu awarded the game an impressive 35/40, earning it a place in their coveted Platinum Hall of Fame.
+Japanese players and critics connected more deeply with Sky’s storytelling focus, subtle gameplay refinements, and emotional themes.
+This stronger reception overseas helped solidify its legacy early on, even as the game struggled to find critical respect in the West.

 Is It Still Worth Playing Today?